 Stop 9: Crif Dogs — a small, but crackin’, retro hot dog shop!
 What we ate: signature Crif Dog and tater tots.

 Stop 10: The Meatball Shop — a meatball paradise offering hella types of meatballs & sauces.
 What we ate: meatballs (duh) and red sauce, served over polenta.

 Stop 11: Schmackary’s — one of the best cookie places in the world.
 What: the ultimate custom cookie station.
 Basically my dream come true.
 My creation?
 A funfetti cookie coated with a thick layer of vanilla and marshmallow frosting, doused in sprinkles, and topped with fruity pebbles (for texture of course.).

-Other awesome things that happened included getting matching (fake) tattoos with Nick, having hot, fresh pizza literally bike-driven to my hands, massages, watching a random pro-skateboarder do his thing on an indoor half-pipe, and being serenaded by mariachis.
+Other awesome things that happened included getting (fake) tattoos, having hot, fresh pizza literally bike-driven to my hands, massages, watching a random pro-skateboarder do his thing on an indoor half-pipe, and being serenaded by mariachis.
 Oh, there was also a terrifying clown roaming around.
 I could have gone without that one.